To make sure you have a successful year…

 Private teachers and personal development

-LOYO requires each musician to study solo repertoire with a private teacher outside of orchestral studies.
+LOYO requires each musician to maintain the rigorous study of solo repertoire with a private teacher outside of orchestral studies.